 These are just a few of many online storage options to choose from.
 A lot of this decision comes down to the user interface experience, what you are comfortable with using, and how much money you are willing to spend.
 For a lot of the business plans options you will need to contact the providers to get exact pricing.
 If you are having a hard time deciding, it is very common for providers to give a free trial period.
 Make sure your files are safe and you are comfortable with your choices by utilizing customer support and getting all of your important questions answered.

 Which one should you use to make the most of your presentation?

 Exciting presentations can be hard to put together.
 There are always new and creative ways to engage your audience.
 Two of the most widely used presentation tools are Microsoft PowerPoint and the newer, non-linear presentation tool, Prezi.
 So, which software should you use to organize your content and impress your peers?
 To make this decision you’ll need to have a basic understanding of each program.
 PowerPoint and Prezi are similar in a lot of ways but both have unique abilities that can be used to your advantage.

 Pros and Cons of Microsoft PowerPoint:

 Released in 1987, PowerPoint was initially meant for Macintosh computers only.
 However, Microsoft bought PowerPoint only three months later for $14 million.
 Since its first launch, Microsoft PowerPoint has come a long way.
 Approximately 35 million PowerPoint presentations are given each day by an estimated 500 million users worldwide.
-Collaborate on shared projects, use pre-designed templates to save time, and get presentation tips with Presenter Coach, provided with your Office plan.
-You can even use PowerPoint’s graphic tools as your own art medium, just like former Talking Heads band member, David Byrne.
+You can collaborate on shared projects, use pre-designed templates to save time, and get presentation tips with Presenter Coach (provided with your Office plan).
+PowerPoint’s graphic tools allow you to use your own art medium, just like former Talking Heads band member, David Byrne.
 Check out some of his PowerPoint artwork here.